 A student on AFAW who meets the SAP requirements at the end of the semester is removed from AFAW, and a student not meeting the SAP requirements at the end of the semester will be dismissed from Keiser University.
 To avoid dismissal the student may submit a written appeal, which must include the reason for failing to make satisfactory progress.
 Reasons for appeal include the student's own injury or illness, serious illness of a dependent, death of a relative or other special circumstance.
 The appeal must also include what has changed in the student's situation that will result in satisfactory progress if the appeal is granted.
-The dean of academic affairs will evaluate the student's progress and determine if it is not possible the student will be notified and dismissed from the University.
+The dean of academic affairs will evaluate the student's progress and determine if it is mathematically possible to complete the program within 150% time, with a minimum 2.0 cgpa.
+If it is not possible the student will be notified and dismissed from the University.
 Otherwise, the dean will develop a student Action Plan for achieving satisfactory academic progress within one semester, and will present the student appeal and the plan to the campus Appeals Committee.
-If the

-Appeals Committee approves the plan, the appeal will be granted and the student will be placed on Academic Financial Aid Probation (AFAP).
+If the Appeals Committee approves the plan, the appeal will be granted and the student will be placed on Academic Financial Aid Probation (AFAP).
 While on AFAP, the student continues to be eligible for Title IV funding, as long as the student is meeting the terms of the action plan.
 If the student is not meeting the plan requirements, financial aid will be terminated and the student may be dismissed from Keiser University.